 Masterclasses are a slower, in-depth learning experience with a leading global practitioner and a small group of like-minded participants.
-Upskill in an emerging design practice like Design for Sustainability or Co-design.
+Upskill in an emerging design practice like: Design for Sustainability, Co-design, Futures Thinking, or Systemic Change.

 These are 2-3 days each, and are running over 11-13 November in the lead up to the conference.
 Places are strictly limited to 15-25 people per masterclass, to ensure everyone gets a substantial amount of time with the facilitator.

 DESIGN FOR SUSTAINABILITY: A MULTI-LEVEL INNOVATION FRAMEWORK (İDİL GAZİULUSOY – FIN/EU)

 3-DAYS / 11-13 NOVEMBER

 In this masterclass you will be introduced to the approaches covered by the multi-level framework of design for sustainability.

 The multi-level framework structures innovation levels in design for sustainability practice across five levels: material/component, product, product-service system, spatio-social and socio-technical.